ensonik/datadog-event/README.md

 datadogEvent.write(title, text, options, callback);
 ```

-The callback is used only in case of an error with the data passed in and is optional.
+The callback is used when there is a data input validation error and is optional.
 For example:

 ```
-datadogEvent.write("My Title", "My Text", {tags:["a:b"], function(err) {
+datadogEvent.write(null, "My Text", {tags:["a:b"], function(err) {
     if (err) {
         console.error(err.message);
     }
 });

+// Outputs an error because the title is null
 ```